nahoj/plasma6-weeknumber/README.md

 Simple plasmoid to show the current week number.

+Based on [plasma-weeknumber](https://github.com/anselmolsm/plasma-weeknumber) with changes:
-Based on [plasma-weeknumber](https://github.com/anselmolsm/plasma-weeknumber), ported to Plasma 6.
+- ported to Plasma 6
+- update the week number when the week changes

 Install: